-MUSC employees and students, along with community members and advocates were invited to participate in this event, which was held virtually on October 27, 2022, from 12-1:30pm.
-The event offered a discussion by experts from MUSC and our community to learn more about the intersection of intimate partner violence and gun violence.
-Panelists included a survivor of gun violence, and speakers from the National Crime Victims Research & Treatment Center, Turning the Tide Against Violence Intervention Program, Charleston County Sheriff's Office and My Sister's House.
+MUSC employees and students, along with law enforcement officers, advocates, and community members were invited to participate in this event, which was held in-person and virtually on October 24, 2023, from 11am-1pm.
+The event offered training and information from Law Enforcement Educator Brian Bennett, along with a discussion amongst participants, to learn more non-fatal strangulation, its prevalence among victims and survivors of intimate partner violence, and how to best serve people who have experienced non-fatal strangulation.
+Organizers included Social Workers and Forensic Nurse Examiners from MUSC and several partner agencies, including National Crime Victims Research & Treatment Center, Turning the Tide Against Violence Intervention Program, Charleston County Sheriff's Office, and My Sister's House, among others.